kokofixcomputers/Eureka/README.md

 # 🔧 Compatibility

 *Here's the refactored version of Eureka, Many platform still left untested.
-You can choose the legacy version (<= 8.1 >) of Eureka or open an issue for the compatibility problem you faced in those untested platforms!*
+You can choose the legacy (version <= 8.1) Eureka or open an issue for the compatibility problem you faced in those untested platforms!*

 | Platform                        | Load extension manually | Conversion of sideloaded blocks | Load extension from eureka-ify projects | Extended Scratch context | No mixin conflicts |
 |---------------------------------|-------------------------|---------------------------------|-----------------------------------------|--------------------------|--------------------|